s001911/wagroller/README.md

     Passed: True

 In this example we've used a pool of 5 dice passed the `-r` flag to show the rolls.
 We can see that the first roll, `3*` was used to test for Wrath or Glory resulting in `Neither` as the first outcome.
 There is 1 "Complication" due to 1 being rolled as the 3rd roll.
-1 "Icon" from the last roll of 5, 2 "Exalted Icons" from both 6's giving us a total of 5 "Icons" resulting in a pass as 5 is greater than our default difficulty number of 3.
+1 "Icon" from the last roll of 5.
+There is 2 "Exalted Icons" from both 6's giving us a total of 5 "Icons" resulting in a pass as 5 is greater than our default difficulty number of 3.

 #### Disclaimer
 All product and company names are trademarks™ or registered® trademarks of their respective holders.
 Use of them does not imply any affiliation with or endorsement by them.